 Emerging Writers Prizes

-The Writers’ Federation of Nova Scotia (WFNS) administers three prizes for emerging writers, each of which recognizes barriers to literary creation and supports writers as they advance book-length works-in-progress—completing, revising, and/or submitting them for publication—and as they undertake creative writing mentorships and professional training to advance their literary careers.
+The Writers’ Federation of Nova Scotia (WFNS) administers three prizes for emerging and early-career writers, each of which recognizes barriers to literary creation and supports writers as they advance book-length works-in-progress—completing, revising, and/or submitting them for publication—and as they undertake creative writing mentorships and professional training to advance their literary careers.

 Writers eligible for more than one prize are required to submit only one submission package for consideration by the Emerging Writers Prizes peer assessment jury.

-The Elizabeth Venart Prize recognizes the unique barriers to literary creation faced by women and other marginalized genders—in particular, the lack of time and space imposed by systems of gendered labour and gendered childrearing.
+The Elizabeth Venart Prize recognizes the unique barriers to literary creation faced by women and other marginalized genders—in particular, the lack of time and space imposed by systems of gendered labour and childrearing.

 Investors